 Well!
 I was pretty much incapacitated there at Iceberg Lake; so I just let the tears roll and sang a very crackly version of “Love Broke Through” a few times and took more pictures.

 I finally headed back after soaking in that place and that song for most of the afternoon.
 Looking back at the lake as I hiked out was pretty nice:

 I stayed in the park for the rest of the summer, and bumped into so many sweet people from all walks of life on those trails and around the park.
 I started to see what God was like, how every person is made in the image of Him whether they know it or not, and how He cares so deeply for each one.
-I devoured Todd White videos like a starved refugee, and dug into the gospels, soaking up Jesus’ words and works, living in them day after day, desiring to see Him face to face, for who He really is, without any filters.
+I devoured Todd White videos like a starved refugee, and dug into the words and works of Jesus, living in them day after day, finding out who He really is, without any filters.
 It was astounding.
 There is no one else like Him…Jesus, Messiah.

 Equipped with grace and mercy, I knew I could go back home and face whatever came my way.
 It was time to roll up my sleeves and get to work.
-I had no idea how I would survive the church in which my family was entrenched, with its heavy-handed loveless religion – God would have to take care of me (I was envisioning sneaking Todd White videos in a closet somewhere) 🙂 But no sooner had I returned than this organization began to break up, after 30 years of attendance – His timing is incredible!
-God has done many amazing things for Bill and I, and for our family.
-We are free now – to pursue God and experience His mercy, love and grace.
+I had no idea how I would survive the church in which my family was entrenched, with its heavy-handed loveless religion – God would have to take care of me (I was envisioning sneaking the dreadlocked preacher videos in a closet somewhere) 😀 But no sooner had I returned than this organization began to break up, and soon imploded from decades of deception and corruption.
+After thirty years of attendance, we walked away and were free!! — to experience The God of mercy, love and grace.
+His timing is incredible.